pettamrakesh3/Library-Management/README.md

 The library management system consists of three main classes: `patron`, `patronManagement`, and various book classes (`Book`, `FictionBook`, `NonFictionBook`).
 Patrons can borrow and return books, and the system maintains a list of available books and patrons.

-It having the fallowing Functions.<br>
+It having the fallowing Functions.
-Choose any option in managing Library System <br/>
 <br/>
 <br/>
 1.Add a new book. <br/>